Springer categories for regular centralizers in well-generated complex braid groups: Preliminaries on Garside categories

 \subsection{Definitions}

-We start with a category $\Cc$.
+In this section, we fix a category $\Cc$.
 The set of objects of $\Cc$ will be denoted by $\Ob(\Cc)$.
 For $u,v\in \Ob(\Cc)$, the set of morphisms from $u$ to $v$ in $\Cc$ will be denoted by $\Cc(u,v)$.
 We follow the usual convention for composition of arrows in Garside categories: the composition of the diagram

 will be denoted by $fg$.